ibm-cloud-docs/activity-tracker/manage_events.md

 # Managing events in your account
 {: #manage_events}

 As an administrator of the {{site.data.keyword.at_full_notm}} service in the {{site.data.keyword.cloud_notm}}, you must provision an instance of the service in each location that you plan to monitor.
-You must define the account guidelines to manage events in the account, such as archiving guidelines.
+You must define the account guidelines to manage events in the account.
 {:shortdesc}